Quantum algebra of multiparameter Manin matrices: Manin matrices

 \section{Manin matrices}

-Manin matrices dated back to Manin \cite{Ma1, Ma2}, see \cite{CFR, CFRS, S} for detailed accounts on Manin matrices, see also Molev's book \cite{Mo} for some recent applications.
-In the following we will focus on a generalized version of Manin matrices.
+Manin matrices dated back to Manin \cite{Ma1, Ma2}, see \cite{CFR, CFRS, S} for detailed accounts on Manin matrices, see also Molev's book \cite{Mo} for some recent applications in Yangians.
+In the following we will focus on a generalized version of Manin matrices introduced by Silantyev \cite[Sect.
+3.3]{S}.

 Let $A\in \mathrm{End}(\mathbb{C}^{n}\otimes \mathbb{C}^{n})$ and $B\in \mathrm{End}(\mathbb{C}^{m}\otimes \mathbb{C}^{m})$ be two idempotents and $\mathfrak{R}$ an algebra.
 We follow the convention that an endomorphism acts on column vectors from the left and row vectors from the right.
 Define $\mathfrak{X}_{B}(\mathbb{C})$ and $\Xi_{A}(\mathbb{C})$ as the (complex) quadratic algebras generated by the elements $x_{1}, \ldots, x_m$ and $\psi_{1}, \ldots, \psi_{n}$ over $\mathbb C$ respectively with the following relations: